f5devcentral/f5-big-iq-lab/docs/class12/module3/lab1.rst

         .. image:: ../pictures/module3/authenticate.png
            :align: center

     #.
 You should see on the right frame, the response from BIG-IQ.
-Now, you have a token, and you send REST calls to BIG-IQ.
+Now, you have a token, and you can send REST calls to BIG-IQ.
     #.
-It is time to send our ``declarative API call`` that will configure our new VS + APM policy as SAML SP.
+It is time to send our ``declarative API call`` that will configure our required configuration.
     #.
 The JSON blob (the declarative call) is below.
-You can notice the different sections (SAML SP, SAML IDP connector, VS, SSO, EndPoint check)
+You can notice the different sections (Topology, SSL_Settings, Security Policy, Service_Chain, Service)

         .. code :: javascript